 The hazard of a substance or mixture is the potential for that substance or mixture to cause harm.
 It depends on the intrinsic properties of the substance or mixture.
 Hazard evaluation is the process by which information about the intrinsic properties of a substance or mixture is assessed to determine their potential to cause harm.
 In cases where the nature and severity of an identified hazard meet the classification criteria, hazard classification is the assignment of a standardized description of this hazard of a substance or a mixture causing harm due to its physical properties or its effects on human health or the environment.

 Note： Each country has its own classification standard, so the same chemical may have a different classification in different countries/areas.

 There are 29 categories of GHS hazard classification, some of which have subcategories.

-A label for chemicals refers to a combination of written text, pictograms and coding to indicate all hazards and general safety precautions of a chemical product, which can be affixed, printed or attached to the outer packaging or on the container of the chemical product.
-The main parts of a label include product identification, signal word, pictogram, hazard statements and precautionary statements, etc.
+A label for chemicals refers to a combination of written text, pictograms, and coding to indicate all hazards and general safety precautions of a chemical product, which can be affixed, printed, or attached to the outer packaging or on the container of the chemical product.
+The main parts of a label include product identification, signal word, pictogram, hazard statements, precautionary statements, etc.

 The following is a sample label: